sarimkhan/spotify-playlist-finder/README.md

 2) Make the items clickable.
 When a user clicks the item, query the spotify api to get a list of that categories playlists and display those to the user as a popup.
 No need to make this data pretty you can leave it as raw data.
 Documentation can be found here: https://developer.spotify.com/documentation/web-api/reference/#endpoint-get-a-categories-playlists

+3) The purpose of this assignment is to see how you structure your code and your general practices as a developer.
+Though you may be able to find solutions to this assignment online, we advise you to do this on your own.
+You can use resources to help understand Jquery, and any of the other libraries provided.
+We see this assignment as an oppurtunity for you to showcase your abilities and create something unique that will help you stand out.
+If you have any questions feel free to contact us.

 <br>

 ## Rules